Female infanticide in China: Current situation

 Many Chinese couples desire to have sons because they provide support and security to their aging parents later in life.
 Conversely, a daughter is expected to leave her parents upon marriage to join and care for her husband's family (parents-in-law).
 In rural households, which as of 2014 constitute almost half the Chinese population, males are additionally valuable for performing agricultural work and manual labor.

-A 2005 intercensus survey demonstrated pronounced differences in sex ratio across provinces, ranging from 1.04 in Tibet to 1.43 in Jiangxi.
+A 2005 inter-census survey demonstrated pronounced differences in sex ratio across provinces, ranging from 1.04 in Tibet to 1.43 in Jiangxi.
 Banister (2004), in her literature review on China's shortage of girls, suggested that there has been a resurgence in the prevalence of female infanticide following the introduction of the one-child policy.
 On the other hand, many researchers have argued that female infanticide is rare in China today, especially since the government has outlawed the practice.
 Zeng and colleagues (1993), for example, contended that at least half of the nation's gender imbalance arises from the underreporting of female births.

-According to the Geneva Centre for the Democratic Control of Armed Forces (DCAF), the demographic shortfall of female babies who have died for gender related issues is in the same range as the 191 million estimated dead accounting for all conflicts in the twentieth century.
+According to the Geneva Centre for the Democratic Control of Armed Forces (DCAF), the demographic shortfall of female babies who have died for gender-related issues is in the same range as the 191 million estimated dead accounting for all conflicts in the twentieth century.
 In 2012, the documentary It's a Girl: The Three Deadliest Words in the World was released.
 It focused on female infanticide in India and China.

 According to China's 2020 census (the Seventh National Population Census of the People's Republic of China), the gender ratio of mainland China has improved, with the male-to-female ratio reaching a new record low of 105.07.
 This is the most balanced gender ratio since the PRC began conducting a census in 1953.

+Female infanticides' effects on population and society

+Female infanticide, especially as a result of the One-Child Policy, has caused an imbalance of genders and available females of childbearing age resulting in a decline in population and births.
+In 2017 there were under 13 births per 1000 people.
+There were also 33 million more men than women.
+The ratio imbalance between childbearing females and males because of female infanticide has also led to the rise of sex trafficking and bridal kidnapping of females or importing brides from other countries.

+Preventing female infanticide

+The Chinese government has enacted three laws to try to prevent future occurrences of female infanticide.
+The Mother and Child Health Care Law of 1994 prevented sex identification of the fetus and prohibited the use of technology for the use of selective abortions based on the fetus's sex in order to protect female infants.
+The Marriage Law and the Women's Protection Law both prohibit female infanticide and protect women's rights.
+There is also a campaign started called "Care for Girls" which gives financial support to female-only families and supports equality between the genders.